Peter, the owner and founder of Monta Vista Market asked if I could feature Bok Choy this week… and I replied with a resounding YES.

 Here’s a quick overview of my braising method….

-2. Add flavors and the bok choy (5 minutes).
+2. Add flavors and the bok choy (cook 5 minutes).

-Total time can be 17 minutes for the well rehearsed home chef.
+Total time can be under 17 minutes for the well-rehearsed home chef.

-…..this method has minimal steps, minimal prep and can easily change the ingredients. l explain more, below, carrying you through the process.
-Watch for substitutions and ideas.
+This method has minimal steps, minimal prep and you can easily change the ingredients.
+I’ll explain more, below, to carry you through the process, including substitutions, ideas and tips.

 Sweet Sour Salty Braised Baby Bok Choy

-• 1 small leek (stalk only, use leaves in another dish)
+• 1 small leek (stalk only, save the leaves for another dish)

 • 2 celery ribs